StasBratanich/Machine-Learning---Text-Anallysis/README.md

 ***Cross Validation***

-with cross validation we could process our full data and aplly our machine learning module, each time we process 10% of our corpus
+with cross validation we could process our full data and apply our machine learning module, each time we process 10% of our corpus